 Office of AIDS

-Karen E. Mark, MD, MPH, became Interim Chief of the Office of AIDS (OA) in the Center for Infectious Diseases, California Department of Public Health on September 26, 2011.
-Dr. Mark’s background, experience, skills, and interests prepared her well to accept the position as Interim Chief of OA.
-She has devoted her professional career to improving the lives of people with and at risk for HIV/AIDS and other sexually transmitted diseases (STDs) through her work as a doctor, researcher, teacher, epidemiologist, and public health professional.
+Karen E. Mark, MD, MPH, was appointed Chief of the Office of AIDS (OA) in the Center for Infectious Diseases, California Department of Public Health (CDPH) in June 2013.
+Dr. Mark’s background, experience, skills, and interests prepared her well to accept the Chief of OA appointment.
+She has devoted her professional career to improving the lives of people with and at risk for HIV/AIDS and other sexually transmitted diseases (STDs) through her work as a doctor, epidemiologist, public health professional, researcher, and teacher.

-Dr. Mark completed her medical training at the University of California, San Francisco, her internal medicine residency at Harbor-University of California, Los Angeles, Medical Center, and her infectious diseases fellowship and Master of Public Health in epidemiology at the University of Washington in Seattle, Washington.
+Dr. Mark completed her medical training at the University of California, San Francisco (UCSF), her internal medicine residency at Harbor-UCLA Medical Center, and her infectious diseases fellowship and Master of Public Health in epidemiology at the University of Washington in Seattle.
 Dr. Mark spent a year working on a HIV prevention research project in Lusaka, Zambia, Africa from 1996–1997, a time when one of every three adults living in the city was infected with HIV and no effective treatment was available.
 This experience led to a career devoted to working in HIV and STDs at the intersection between clinical medicine and public health.

 Office of AIDS Home